 - Is a member of the key personnel of the reporting entity or of the parent of the reporting entity.

-A Close member of the family includes person’s children, spouse or domestic partner, brother, sister, father and mother, children of that person’s spouse or domestic partner and dependants of that person’s or person’s spouse or domestic partner.
+of the family includes person’s children, spouse or domestic partner, brother, sister, father and mother, children of that person’s spouse or domestic partner and dependants of that person’s or person’s spouse or domestic partner.

 An entity is related to a reporting entity if the following conditions are met: